-CLEP - Customer Lowered Electricity Price, or Pricing, is a mechanism that provides customers direct access to the wholesale electricity market, thereby incentivizing choices that benefit that consumer, other rate-payers, the utility itself, and the environment with a free-market solution without any government subsidies.
+CLEP - Customer Lowered Electricity Price, or Pricing, also known as ProRate, is a mechanism that provides customers direct access to the wholesale electricity market, thereby incentivizing choices that benefit that consumer, other rate-payers, the utility itself, and the environment with a free-market solution without any government subsidies.

 CLEP satisfies right-leaning viewpoints with optional "opt-in" participation, and a subsidy-free, free-market solution while satisfying left-leaning desires that address climate change issues - it's a political winner.